-Family Support Networks
+Family Resource Center Networks

 The Networks serve as the backbone entity to leverage and coordinate the collective impact of their members.
 They create opportunities for service providers to meet formally and informally, exchange information, make connections, develop relationships, build capacity, and address challenges that no one organization could on its own.

 The National Family Support Network has developed two tools to support Network development.
-Each of these continua includes resources available through the NFSN, such as technical assistance and facilitation, to support movement along them.
+Each of these continua highlights resources available through the NFSN, such as technical assistance and facilitation, to support movement along them.

 The Family Resource Center Network Development Continuum is for use for Networks within the emerging phase of development (0-3 years).